-The majority of discussions about Servant Leadership center around a calling, listening, empathy, emotional intelligence, character, leading with moral authority and putting other people first in a leader’s practices.
+The majority of discussions about Servant Leadership center around listening, empathy, emotional intelligence, character, leading with moral authority, and putting other people first in a leader’s practices.

-Equally important is the leadership characteristic of courage if for no other reason than following a theory that is only partially accepted as a realistic leadership philosophy.
-Courage to stand as a rampart against unethical behaviors, while resisting pressures of high profits at the expense of employee needs and growth requires immense courage by leadership.
+Equally important is the characteristic of courage — courage to stand as a rampart against unethical behaviors.
+Resisting pressures of high profits at the expense of employee needs and growth requires immense courage and leadership.

-At times, leaders must choose between doing the right thing for employees over sacrificing standards to increase the bottom line.
+At times, leaders must choose between doing the right thing for employees over increasing the bottom line.

-Morals – a set of standards or rules that governed one’s behavior; a set of virtues based on the natural law; cultural differences between right and wrong.
+Morals – a set of standards or rules that govern one’s behavior; a set of virtues based on the natural law; cultural distinctions between right and wrong

 Honor – maintaining a proper sense of right and wrong based on moral standards of conduct.
 As stated by Revolutionary War Hero Capt.
 John Paul Jones: “I will lay down my life for my country, but I will not trifle with my honor.”

-Servant Leaders are expected to be persons of honor, with high standards of morals and ethical behaviors, whose integrity is beyond reproach at all times; 24/7 even when no one is looking or watching.
+Servant Leaders are expected to be persons of honor with high standards of morals and ethical behaviors, whose integrity is beyond reproach at all times, even when no one is looking or watching.

 Until recently, courage meant physical courage only, with little consideration for the moral or ethical aspects of the behavior.
-Saving a person’s life meant placing one’s self in danger with the possibility of sacrificing one’s life to save another person.
-In the military, such action is sometimes recognized with the awarding of the Medal of Honor for valor above and beyond the call of ordinary duty.
+Saving a person’s life meant placing oneself in danger and the possibility of sacrificing one’s life to save another person.
+In the military, such action is sometimes recognized with the Medal of Honor for valor above and beyond the call of ordinary duty.

 Leadership physical courage can be exhibited in several other ways: